What you need to know about FINTRAC

 What does FINTRAC do?

-FINTRAC collects, analyzes and discloses financial information and intelligence on suspected money laundering and terrorist financing activities.
-It was created as part of a Canadian government initiative to fight money laundering and terrorist financing, both domestically and internationally.
+FINTRAC gathers, analyzes, and shares financial information on suspected money laundering and terrorist financing activities.
+It was created as part of a Canadian government initiative to fight money laundering and terrorist financing, both in Canada and internationally.

 More information can be found about FINTRAC here.